According to Harvard Business School professor Clayton Christensen, a whopping 95% of all new products fail.

 What that simply means is that if it’s an auxiliary feature, you don’t need to write the code for it yourself.
 You can simply integrate those particular functionalities to your product from other vendors or pluggable software infrastructure.

 Let’s take the example of the social networking site for VCs and entrepreneurs.

-Let’s say the core problem we have focussed is “finding the high-quality entrepreneurs” for the VC, because VCs spend a lot of time sifting through several low quality leads.
-In addition to merely providing the platform, you will also need some features that will enable them to send messages to each other, hold conversations or set up meetings.
+Let’s say the core problem we have focussed on is “finding the high-quality entrepreneurs” for the VC because VCs spend a lot of time sifting through several low-quality leads.
+In addition to merely providing the platform, you will also need some features that will enable them to send messages to each other, hold conversations, or set up meetings.